 - Having a complete catalog and set of metadata and tracking end to end lineage

 - Putting in place data retention and archiving policies

 - Making all data pipelines and DataOps processes fully auditable for regulatory compliance

 Snowflake and many other cloud services have on-demand, consumption-based pricing models, which means you will see monthly bills.
 Snowflake, in particular, has a credit model where organizations pre-pay for credits that are burned based on the volume of data stored and the compute resources used for queries.

-Pick the Right Data Pipeline Tool
+Pick the Right Data Transformation Tool

 Several keys for successful Snowflake migration have less to do with choosing Snowflake and more to do with what tools and platforms you choose to round out your modern data stack.
 At the heart of this stack is your data pipeline tool and platform.

-Successful Snowflake migration begins and ends with a data pipeline platform that combines ease of use, extensive integration and transformation capabilities, scalability, secure connectivity, enterprise-grade security and governance, and a processing model that keeps costs low.
+Successful Snowflake migration begins and ends with a data transformation platform that combines ease of use, extensive integration and transformation capabilities, scalability, secure connectivity, enterprise-grade security and governance, and a processing model that keeps costs low.

 Datameer SaaS Data Transformation is the industry’s first collaborative, multi-persona data transformation platform integrated into Snowflake.
 The multi-persona UI, with no-code, low-code, and code (SQL) tools, brings together your entire team – data engineers, analytics engineers, analysts, and data scientists – on a single platform to collaboratively transform and model data.
 Catalog-like data documentation and knowledge sharing facilitate trust in the data and crowd-sourced data governance.
 Direct integration into Snowflake keeps data secure and lowers costs by leveraging Snowflake’s scalable compute and storage.